Scalp Cooling (Scalp Hypothermia)

 What kinds of scalp cooling are there?

-Scalp cooling has been used since the 1970s, in different ways.
-Patients once used frozen vegetables and ice packs.
-Newer systems use a computer to control the cooling of the cap.
-Two of these systems (Paxman and DigniCap) have been approved by the Food and Drug Administration (FDA) to be used in the United States.
 The cap is connected to a small refrigeration (cooling) system.
 A coolant fluid is pushed through the cold cap, lowering your scalp temperature.
-The constant flow of this coolant fluid keeps your scalp at a constant temperature during your treatment.
+The constant flow of this coolant fluid keeps your scalp at the same temperature during your treatment.

 What does scalp cooling look like?

-• You may get fitted for your own personal cap ahead of your treatment.
+• You may get fitted for your own cap before you start your treatment.
 Once you put that cap on, a tighter neoprene/stretchy cap will be placed on top of your cap.
 This is to keep the coldness as close to your scalp as possible.

 • You will need to “pre-cool” your scalp before your infusion of chemotherapy.
 You will start the cooling process about 30 minutes before your infusion.